terminalkitten/django-insights/README.md

 Create insights for your app, store them in a SQLite database for further processing, these insights are written right next to your application logic.

+## Note:

+Still working on some small things and making and extented tests and docs will follow soon.
+For now focus is on:

+- Django 3.2 (LTS), 4.0,4.1 and 4.2;
+- Python ≥ 3.8

 ## Installation

 Installing with: